NuffZetPand0ra/aoc21/README.md

 ### Creating a new day

-To make boilerplate for a new day, you can use the cli tool "rudo.
+To make boilerplate for a new day, you can use the cli tool "rudolf".
 Ie. to make boilerplate for day 21, call in your command line.

 ```cli
 php rudolf dawn -d 21